I know it, you know it, and everyone else knows it. Sugar is just bad for our health.

 So from teeth decoy through depression and diabetes, we can all agree that the effects of sugar on our health can be quite devastating.

-But how does sugar affect our largest organ?
+But how does sugar affect our largest organ, the skin?

-Effects sugar has on our skin are not so pretty, to say the least.
+The ffects sugar has on our skin are not so pretty, to say the least.
 It is time to get back to the original topic and discuss the three effects of sugar on the skin as well as how to control them.
+These are:

 Glycation is a natural process in which the sugar molecules in your bloodstream attach to proteins only to form new, harmful molecules called Advanced Glycation End-products (ironically, AGEs for short).